Individual Therapy for Adults, Young Adults,

 The young adult years are full of change, exploration, and transition.
 It’s a time of building careers, navigating relationships, establishing independence, and figuring out who you are and what you want your life to look like.
 While this season can be exciting, it can also feel uncertain, stressful, and overwhelming.

-We know the unique challenges facing this generation.
 Many young adults today carry the weight of high expectations, social pressures, financial stress, and the impact of constant comparison through technology.
 At the same time, mental health is becoming less stigmatized, yet beliefs like “I should have it all figured out by now” or “others are doing better than me” can make it hard to reach out for help.

 • Managing stress, anxiety, or depression